 annotation: name_type name_type: NAME (args)? args: '[' paramslist ']' paramslist: annotation (',' annotation)* [',']

-The verbosity of this syntax does not help the adoption.
+The verbosity of this syntax does not help with type adoption.

 isinstance(5, int | str) issubclass(bool, int | float)